 The light on the front is red at first and blinks for up to 15 minutes before turning solid blue.
 Once you see the solid blue light, your Google Fiber service is connected and working!

-If the light on the Network Box is not solid blue after 15 minutes, unplug the power cord from the outlet, wait a few seconds, and then plug it back in.
+If the light on the Network Box is not solid blue after 15 minutes, unplug the power cord from the outlet, wait at least 10 seconds, and then plug it back in.
 If the Network Box light still doesn't turn solid blue after another 15 minutes, please contact Google Fiber customer support.